awsdocs/amazon-eventbridge-user-guide/doc_source/eb-service-event.md

 CloudTrail is extending event delivery through EventBridge to resource owners\.
 Currently, CloudTrail supports both API callers and resource owners to receive events in their S3 buckets by creating trails, and delivers events to API callers through EventBridge\.
 With this change, resource owners in addition to API callers will be able to monitor cross\-account API calls through EventBridge\.
 CloudTrail’s integration with EventBridge provides a convenient way to set automated rules\-based workflows in response to events\.
 The CloudTrail team began deploying this update on April 12, 2021 and expect to complete this update in all commercial regions early this month\.
 As a result, some customers might experience an increase in the EventBridge events being delivered through EventBridge coinciding with this update\.
 No customer action is required, but should you have any questions, please reach out to AWS Support\.

 You can't use AWS API call events that are larger than 256 KB in size as event patterns\.
-For more information about the API calls that you can use, see [Services Supported by CloudTrail Event History](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-supported-services.html)\.
+For more information about the API calls that you can use, see [CloudTrail supported services and integrations](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-aws-service-specific-topics.html)\.

 **Note**
 Each AWS service that generates events sends them to EventBridge as either *best effort* or *guaranteed* delivery\. *Best effort delivery* means that the service attempts to send all events to EventBridge, but in some rare cases an event might not be delivered\. *Guaranteed delivery* means that all events from the service are successfully delivered to EventBridge\.